Alexg1021/geekwise-restaurant-application-1/README.md

-# geekwise-restaurant-application
+# Geekwise Restaurant Application

 ## How to Start App

+Download the zip file and unzip

-Within your terminal navigate to the public folder
+Within your terminal navigate into the public folder of the unziped file

 Run `npm install`